qualityshepherd/brine/assets/posts/southern_coast.md

 > **Treasure Seekers** The Bone Tree stands on the SE shore; a landmark known to mainland fishermen.
 Twice daily, stone steps emerge from the retreating tide, leading into the depths.
 Between two massive boulders lies a hidden chest—a prize for those quick enough to beat the returning waters.

+**0501 The Chime Stones**
+A narrow gorge where wind through stone formations creates haunting chimes.
+Seven rune-carved stones—each marked with a core emotion—rest near an empty indentation.
+Placing a stone transforms the gorge's resonance, shifting the feel of the landscape—and those within it—with its emotional tone.

 **0502 Prophet for Profit** A makeshift shrine overlooks the coast where Tulver Witherspoon washed ashore.
 After being dead for nine minutes, he awoke a changed man; referring to himself as "The River"(`Charlatan, Corny, Ambitious`) and speaking of divine currents.
 His growing congregation of 42 followers camps nearby—seventeen wear the silver anchor of true believers.
 They will fight to the death for him.

 The River studied briefly with the druids before charting his own course; a number of their sacred items still stowed safely away.
 Among his stolen treasures (old habits) is the **Nymph's Tear**, a teardrop gem originally belonging to the Fae Court.
 He preaches with a navigator's conviction, claiming to chart not just waters, but the courses of fate itself.